Late last year, I met up with a new co-worker of mine.

 Some of the dividend stocks with the biggest price collapse can be identified beforehand

 Rickmers Maritime was a business trust that provides a dividend yield of 10% at $0.30.
 They have to severely cut down on their dividends because the ships that were chartered out in the past at a high rate, could only be chartered out at a fraction.

-I written a little bit about this in the past, these slides were provided by Rickmers Maritime.
+I wrote a little bit about this in the past, these slides were provided by Rickmers Maritime.
 It is not hidden information.

 It gives us an idea very clearly what are the potential headwinds coming for Rickmers.
 You would be able to steer away from this.

 Asian Pay Television Trust is another stock that provides a 10% dividend yield.

 It is also one he has a vast holding in.

 APTT’s ability to continue to pay a high dividend per share can be easily identified if you look through its cash flow statement.

 I wrote about it more in detail here.

 Knowledge helps you look at Very Good Opportunities in a Different Light